OCRComputer ScienceExam Board Revision

 Question 1 of 5Score: 0

-What is the binary equivalent of the decimal number 10?
+What is the base of the binary numeral system?

 Need custom study material?